SyberJet Aircraft: SyberJet

 SyberJet announced a final assembly location during press ceremonies in Cedar City, Utah.
 The Utah Governor’s Office of Economic Development Board of Directors and elected officials from Iron County and Cedar City have approved financial incentives for MSC Aerospace and its subsidiaries SyberJet Aircraft and Metalcraft Technologies (MTI) totaling almost $45 million.
 MTI and SJA will use these incentives to expand their manufacturing facilities in Cedar City, Utah in support of the production of the SJ30 business jet.

 In 2025, it was announced that SyberJet was acquired by a new investment group and a new executive team was installed, with Trevor Milton appointed as Chief Executive Officer.
 Under Milton's leadership the company announced the development of the SJ36, a nine‑seat light jet based on the earlier SJ30 platform, and indicated plans to enhance production, avionics, and propulsion capabilities.
 SyberJet also selected the Williams International FJ44-4A engines for the SJ36 program, citing performance and reliability.

+On August 18, 2026, SyberJet said its SJ30-2 completed a nonstop flight from Jacksonville to San Diego in approximately four hours and seven minutes, averaging 505 mph.
+SyberJet said the flight established a new east-to-west transcontinental speed record for the aircraft weight class, exceeding the 339 mph record set in 2013.
+The record has been submitted for certification by the National Aeronautic Association and Fédération Aéronautique Internationale, which is expected to take 90 days.
+Gordon "Gordy" Bryan piloted the SJ30-2, and SyberJet CEO Trevor Milton was aboard.